cmheong/AS3935_I2C/README.md

     VCC                                    3.3V
     GND                                    GND

-Slight changes gas been made to stevemarple's library to add a 'calibrate' function
+Slight changes has been made to stevemarple's library to add a 'calibrate' function